MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/shrink-a-basic-volume.md

 <br />

 > [!NOTE]
-> You can only shrink basic volumes that have no file system or that use the NTFS file
+> You can only shrink basic volumes that have no file system or that use the NTFS file system.

 <a id="BKMK_CMD"></a>
 #### To shrink a basic volume using a command line